tiloc/faiadashu/doc/sdc-capabilities.md

 will be used, since an unlimited maxValue is not possible.

 Nested display items with itemControl `upper` and `lower` are associated with the slider control and will display as upper and lower label.
-They can be either plain-text or use the `render-xhtml` extension for styled text.
+They can be either plain-text or use the rendering-x extensions for styled text.

 ---